karlramberg/photoland-directory/README.md

 A list of companies, resources, organizations, people and other errata related to the art photography world

-Contact karleduardramberg@icloud.com to add or change something
+Request an addition or change: https://forms.gle/p2wtcfMUQawXqHn46